NDUWRDC/NDU-Thesis-Template/README.md

 #### Install a GUI
 There are several Shell Interfaces available for git to make the usage more comfortable, [some examples out of many](https://git-scm.com/download/gui/windows):
+* __VSCodium__ already has built-in several git and GitHub extensions to issue git commands from within the editor.
-* __[Atom GitHub Package](https://atom.io/packages/github)__ provides a simple way to issue git commands from within the Atom editor.
+* [Atom GitHub Package](https://atom.io/packages/github) provides a simple way to issue git commands from within the editor.
 See the [documentation](https://flight-manual.atom.io/using-atom/sections/github-package/).
 * [TortoiseGit 2.11.0](https://tortoisegit.org/) (November 2020)
 * [GitHub Desktop 2.5.7.0](https://desktop.github.com/) (November 2020)